 - Joe Biden won 26 of North Carolina’s 100 counties, accounting for 65 percent of his overall votes in the state and containing just over half its entire population.

 - Of the 26 counties Biden won, CTCL funded 9.
 These 9 counties alone provided Biden with over 923,000 votes, or roughly one-third of all his votes in North Carolina.

 - Of the 74 counties that Trump won, CTCL funded 26.
 These 26 provided Trump with over 654,000 votes, or less than 24 percent of his votes in the state.
 They also contain only 18 percent of North Carolina’s total population.

 - No county that received CTCL funding flipped from Trump to Biden or vice versa.
-Rather, CTCL grants “greased the wheels” for impressive growth in voter turnout—particularly for Biden.
+Rather, CTCL grants “greased the skids” for impressive growth in voter turnout—particularly for Biden.

 - Across all CTCL-funded counties, Biden improved his turnout over Hillary Clinton’s 2016 performance by 255,125 votes, an increase of 25 percent.
 Trump increased his turnout in those same CTCL-funded counties by 170,519 (an 18 percent increase).